Army wins JCTE Installation of the Year

 |0

-This work, Army wins JCTE Installation of the Year [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army wins JCTE Installation of the Year, by Ericka Gillespie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT